 Other American farmers that are interested in making a difference in their local community’s education can nominate a school in their area for a $10,000 or $25,000 grant from America’s Farmers Grow Rural Education program.

-For more information on America’s Farmers Grow Rural Education and how farmers are rooting for rural, click here.
+Take a look at more information on America’s Farmers Grow Rural Education and how farmers are rooting for rural.